-- If you’re a caregiver, allow the person with Parkinson disease to eat at their own pace, and with an appropriately sized spoon.
-Never rush someone with Parkinson disease.
+Allow the person with Parkinson's disease to eat at his / her own pace, and with an appropriately sized spoon.
+Never rush someone with Parkinson's disease.

-- If necessary, fluids can be taken with a spoon.
-Drinking from a straw actually requires more coordination, and is not always recommended.
+If necessary, fluids can be fed with a spoon.
+Drinking from a straw actually requires more coordination, and is

 How is communication and speech affected in Parkinson disease?

 Someone with Parkinson's disease might find it difficult to initiate speech.
 Speech can range from soft and slurred, to rushed and cluttered.
 At times, initiation of speech might be affected by cognitive changes that occur as the disease progresses.